michalis0/DataScience_and_MachineLearning/week9/readme.md

 - 30% github quality (15%) + video quality (15%).

 Your focus should be on winning kaggle rather than producing a super-perfect video.
-The winning team will receive some goodies in the last lecture. (picture to be attached!)
+The winning team will receive some goodies in the last lecture.